subfuzion/appmesh-blog/colorapp/walkthrough.md

 ![appmesh-color-app-demo-2](appmesh-color-app-demo-2.png)
 <p align="center"><b><i>Figure 2.</i></b> App Mesh perspective of the Color App.</p>

-Finally, we deploy he services that will comprise our application to ECS along with proxy sidecars for each service task; these proxies will be governed by App Mesh to ensure our application traffic behaves according to our specifications.
+Finally, we deploy the services that will comprise our application to ECS along with proxy sidecars for each service task; these proxies will be governed by App Mesh to ensure our application traffic behaves according to our specifications.

 ![appmesh-color-app-demo-3](appmesh-color-app-demo-3.png)
 <p align="center"><b><i>Figure 3.</i></b> Amazon ECS perspective of the Color App.</p>